 Loss of earnings

-If you’ve been injured and you can no longer work due to your injuries then you’re going to need time off work to recuperate.
-Sadly this often means that your finances are thrown into disarray and you may not be able to support yourself, pay your bills and provide for your family.
+If you’ve been injured and you can no longer work due to your injuries, then you’re going to need time off work to recuperate.
+Sadly, this often means that your finances are thrown into disarray, and you may not be able to support yourself, pay your bills and provide for your family.
+However, if you find that this is a non-fault accident and you could be due some compensation, then you should seek an accident attorney.
+They will be able to handle your case and see whether you could get back your loss of earnings, due to a non-fault accident.

 Pain and suffering